MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -EnableConvertWarnToBlock

-This setting controls whether network protection blocks network traffic instead of displaying a warning.
+Specifies whether to enable blocking network traffic by network protection instead of displaying a warning.
 Valid values are:

-- $true: Network Protection blocks network traffic instead of displaying a warning.
+- $true: network protection blocks network traffic instead of displaying a warning.
-- $false: Network Protection displaying a warning.
+- $false: network protection displaying a warning.

 For more information about network protection, see [Protect your network](/defender-endpoint/network-protection).